 Over the coming months, there are likely to be a spate of redundancies, for a number of different reasons.
 This article outlines an employer’s obligations when it comes to collective redundancies.

-Why are more redundancies expected?
+Why are more redundancies expected in Ireland?

 It has been reported that at the peak of the pandemic there were around 598,000 people claiming the Pandemic Unemployment Payment (PUP).
 This payment was intended for any party who had faced a loss of income due to governmental restrictions preventing fulfilment of employment.
 For employees, this meant anyone who had been made redundant or temporarily laid off.